maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 * Kotlin null-safety support for `@Autowired`/`@Inject` and `@RequestParam`/`@RequestHeader`/etc annotations in order to determine if a parameter/bean is required or not.
 * Kotlin script support in `ScriptTemplateView` for both Spring MVC and Spring WebFlux.
 * Array-like setters added to `Model`, `ModelMap` and `Environement`.
+* Support for Kotlin autowired constructor with optional parameters
+* Kotlin reflection is used to determine interface method parameters

 ### Testing Improvements